-Unfortunately, many people accused of sexual battery make a serious mistake when approached by law enforcement.
-Since the accused generally hasn’t talked with a criminal defense attorney at that stage, he may think that he can “clear up” the issue by explaining that the sex was consensual.
-However, the police generally aren’t there to clear up a misunderstanding.
-They’re seeking evidence of a crime.
+Unfortunately, many people facing a sexual assault charge make a serious mistake when approached by law enforcement.
+Since the accused generally hasn't talked with a criminal defense attorney at that stage, he may think that he can “clear up” the issue by explaining that the sex was consensual.
+However, the police generally aren't there to clear up a misunderstanding.
+They're seeking evidence of a crime.
 When a defendant rushes to tell his side of the story, he often unwittingly provides evidence that will later be used against him, such as an admission that he engaged in sexual activity with the alleged victim.

-Consent as a Defense to Sexual Assault Charges
+Consent as a Defense to a Sexual Assault Charge

 Consent is often a key issue in a sexual battery case.
 Simply proving that the sexual act took place is not sufficient; the prosecution must also establish beyond a reasonable doubt that the act took place without the alleged victim's consent.